London Living with an Alternative Twist!

 Making Your Home Dog-proof

 One thing you can try first of all is making your home more dog proof.
 This could mean clearing away dangerous and valuable objects – or any objects that you don’t want to get chewed up.
+If they tend to try and run out of your property borders, a backyard dog fence can also be helpful.
 However, don’t try any of the more ‘out there’ suggestions online.
 You want to train your dog, not scare them.
 You still need to work on your dog’s reasons for chewing everything.

 Why Your Dog Acts This Way